hyper-expanse/dotfiles/variants/personal-desktop.md

 Install the following plugins:
 * HTTPS Everywhere - Electronic Frontier Foundation

-## Games

-Games for the fun and entertainment on a Linux system.

-### Package Installation

-Packages:
-* freeciv-server
-* freeciv-client-sdl
-* wesnoth-1.11

 ## Taskbar Modifications

 Additional changes need to be made to the taskbar to enhance the working experience.